Elizabeth Wilhelmina Jones: Collaboration with George Mearns Savery

-Towards the end of her employment at Bradford Grammar School, Jones applied for headships.
+Towards the end of her employment at Bradford Girls' Grammar School, Jones applied for headships.
 She declined three offers, including one from South Africa, then applied for but did not win a position at Keighley Girls' Grammar School.
 However her application had impressed the Keighley school governor William Clough, who recommended her to his brother-in-law George Mearns Savery.
 After a few meetings with Savery she was offered a headship at Harrogate, but she hesitated due to the small size of Harrogate Ladies' College, and therefore the small scope for development.
 Jones often spoke of the moment when the dilemma was resolved.
 While walking at Grassington, her lifelong close friend Gertrude Clement challenged her to make her decision when they reached a certain gate.
 Finding a horseshoe shamrock brooch on the ground by the gate influenced her decision and she wrote her letter of acceptance that evening.
 (Note: It has long been believed in the UK and Ireland that horseshoes and shamrocks (clover leaves) bring good luck.
 See: List of lucky symbols.)
 At 28 years old, she was appointed headmistress at Harrogate Ladies' College, and served from September 1898 to April 1935.
 She used the shamrock or clover-leaf emblem to decorate pupils' summer uniforms until 1930, and she named the school's headmistress' accommodation "Grassington".

 The school was initially known as The Ladies' College or Harrogate Ladies' College, then Harrogate College during Jones' lifetime.
 It was founded by George Mearns Savery in 1893 in Dirlton Lodge, a rented villa on Ripon Road, (Note: The villa at Dirlton was possibly the building which later became the Dirlton Hotel on Ripon Road, Harrogate) which had been built by David Simpson.
 It was started under the headship of Betsy Field Hall, who ran the school until 1898.
 By 1895, the school occupied Percy Lodge on the Oval, Harrogate, which the school retained after relocation.
 In 1901 the census finds Jones living with staff and pupils in various buildings, including Percy Lodge.
 In the same year Savery planned a new school building in collaboration with Miss M. E. Jones, in response to the expansion of the school, which was occurring under her leadership.
 Part of a sports field, which was already owned by Savery's Harrogate College for boys, was made available; it was on Clarence Drive, Harrogate.